Autism

 What is Autism?

-The Diagnostic and Statistical Manual of Mental Disorders - IVTR lists the criteria needed for an Autism diagnosis.
+The Diagnostic and Statistical Manual of Mental Disorders lists the criteria needed for an Autism diagnosis.

 What is the cause of Autism?